Alb-Ard/dist-sys-dubito-online/docs/report.md

     - If the lobby management system has network problems or is not available, then the users can not access it.
     - By consequence, if a single user loses connection to the lobby management system, it's the user responsibility to connect back to it.
 - 2.2: The lobby management must provide always consistency and correctness of data.
-    - The information the users receve from the lobby management system must always be correct and up-to-date, taking into account network delays.
+    - The information the users receive from the lobby management system must always be correct and up-to-date, taking into account network delays.
 - 2.3: The game management should not have network partition protection systems in place.
     - If a users loses connection to the game, he won't be able to connect back.
 - 2.4: The game management should notify each player of other users' actions in a consistent manner, while still keeping a certain level of availability.